backdrop-contrib/payment/README.txt

   make payments.
 This means that it doesn't do anything by itself, apart from providing other modules with the ability to make payments.
 - Payment Form contains a basic payment form.
-- Payment UI contains the configuration interface and payment overview.

 GENERAL CONFIGURATION